zmon1010/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/tabstrip.md

 # TabStrip HtmlHelper Overview

-The TabStrip HtmlHelper extension is a server-side wrapper for the [Kendo UI TabStrip](http://demos.telerik.com/aspnet-mvc/tabstrip/index).
+The TabStrip HtmlHelper extension is a server-side wrapper for the [Kendo UI TabStrip](http://demos.telerik.com/kendo-ui/tabstrip/index).

-The [Kendo UI TabStrip widget](http://docs.telerik.com/kendo-ui/controls/navigation/tabstrip/overview) displays a collection of tabs with associated content.
+It allows you to configure the Kendo UI TabStrip from server-side code.
+The [TabStrip](http://docs.telerik.com/kendo-ui/controls/navigation/tabstrip/overview) displays a collection of tabs with associated content.
 It is composed of an unordered list of items, representing tabs, and a collection of div elements, which contain the content for each tab.

 For more information on the HtmlHelper, refer to the article on the [TabStrip HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/tabstrip/overview).